canonn-science/CanonnApi/docs/design/db/index.md

 # Model generation

-Using the NuGet packages `Pomelo.EntityFrameworkCore.MySql` and `Pomelo.EntityFrameworkCore.MySql.Design` you can generate the model using this command:
+Using the NuGet packages `Pomelo.EntityFrameworkCore.MySql` and `Pomelo.EntityFrameworkCore.MySql.Design` you can generate / update the model using this command:

 ```
-Scaffold-DbContext "server=DB-HOST;database=DB-NAME;userid=DB-USER;password=DB-PASSWORD" Pomelo.EntityFrameworkCore.MySql -OutputDir DatabaseModels
+Scaffold-DbContext "server=DB-HOST;database=DB-NAME;userid=DB-USER;password=DB-PASSWORD" Pomelo.EntityFrameworkCore.MySql -Context RuinsContext -OutputDir DatabaseModels -Force
 ```